felix-clark/felix-clark.github.io/_posts/2020-03-30-math-of-glm.md

 These are solved problems, although they may require heavier machinery.

+Parameter selection (choosing which parameters should be zeroed) could perhaps be combined with the AIC.
+Such a procedure would be very sensitive to the scale of the regressor parameters, so they would need to be standardized.

 ---
 ## TODO Goodness of fit
 * Compare log-likelihoods of fit model to saturated model
 * Aikaike and Bayesian information criteria
 * Generalized R^2?

+## TODO Significance of individual parameters

+The difference between the likelihood at the fitted values and the likelihood with one parameter fixed to zero should follow a \\(\chi^2\\) distribution with 1 degree of freedom and implies the \\(Z\\)-score of the parameter.
+The likelihood should be re-minimized over the other parameters to allow them to describe some of what the parameter of interest captured.

 ---
 ## TODO Estimating the real dispersion parameter